 When it comes to our health, we often visit our doctor or nurse regularly to make sure our bodies are healthy.
 But what about our eyes?
 They’re not always top of mind, but they’re just as important.

-During Healthy Vision Month, held each May, the National Eye Institute empowers Americans to make their eye health a priority and educates them about steps they can take to protect their vision.
+During Healthy Vision Month, held each May, the National Eye Institute (NEI) reminds you to make your eye health a priority and encourages you to take important steps to protect your sight.

 Get a dilated eye exam.
-Getting a dilated eye exam is the only way to catch eye diseases early, because with many, there are no warning signs.
+Getting a dilated eye exam is the only way to detect eye diseases early, because with many, there are no warning signs.
 Talk to your eye care professional about how often you should have one.
+If you want to see what your eye care professional sees during a dilated eye exam, check out NEI’s new eye exam animation!

 Live a healthy lifestyle.
 Eating healthy foods, maintaining a healthy weight, managing chronic conditions, and not smoking can lower your risk of eye disease.